pixiebrix/pixiebrix-extension/README.md

 **Why not Userscripts?**

 * **Development Learning Curve:** while better than browser extensions, developing userscripts that integrate with modern SaaS applications involves a steep learning curve.
 * **Security:** userscripts are just Javascript, and therefore can perform arbitrary behaviors including stealing your private data.
 PixieBrix's block and service model makes it easy to understand and control how your data is used.
 * **Availability:** Chrome is moving to [eliminate remote code in browser extensions](https://developer.chrome.com/extensions/migrating_to_manifest_v3#api_checklist).
 This rule will prohibit userscript managers such as [Tampermonkey](http://www.tampermonkey.net/) from the Chrome Web Store.

+**Why not Bookmarklets?**

+* **Action-only:** you have to click on a bookmarklet to trigger it.
+* **Context:** bookmarklets all live in the bookmark toolbar, so you have to hunt for the bookmarklet you want.
+With PixieBrix, you can add buttons and menu items to the user interface of the site, so they're always right there when you need them.
+* **Limited Capabilities:** bookmarklets have length limits (Firefox limits bookmarklets to 64KB) and content security policy (CSP) incompatibility.
+To create complex behavior with bookmarklets, you end up re-directing a user to a different service, or injecting untrusted remote code into the source page.

 **Why not SaaS Apps?**